azist/azos/src/Azos/Security/readme.md

 [`ISecurityManager`](ISecurityManager.cs) contract which provides the security services described in more detail below.

 ### Quick Overview
-Here is a quick overview how application security works in Azos.
+This is a quick overview how application security works in Azos.

 #### Sessions and Users
-In Azos, all code execution happens under a `Session` scope, even the ones that do not need session still have `NOPSession` instance for uniformity and simplification of design.
+In Azos, all code execution happens under a `Session` scope, even the ones that do not need session still have `NOPSession` instance for uniformity and design simplification.
+See [ISession](/src/Azos/Apps/ISession.cs)

 > Do not confuse the general concept of a session with legacy "fat" session concept from the past (e.g. web sessions in classic ASP.Net).
 > In Azos a session is a lite transient object which does not introduce any performance degradation.
 At the same time